Danwei: Political use

-The disintegration of the danwei system
+Disintegration

 During the Cultural Revolution from 1966 to 1976, both administrative agencies and production regulation in relation to danweis were extremely disrupted.
-In these years, people often led double lives; praising Mao Zedong and participating in the revolution while engaging in activities that the revolution rejected such as listening to forbidden music.
-Along with the emotional and physical devastation in China, this ultimately led to exhaustion of the labor force from endless attempted "brainwashing" in danweis.
-In the years during the Chinese economic reform beginning in 1976 and ending in 1989, led by Deng Xiaoping, the policies surrounding the permanency of the employee to the work unit became more lax, particularly in enterprise units (qiye danwei) where there was an increasing lack of a personnel dossier (dang an) system that prevented people from transferring or quitting.
+In the years during the reform and opening up beginning in 1976 and ending in 1989, led by Deng Xiaoping, the policies surrounding the permanency of the employee to the work unit became more lax, particularly in enterprise units (qiye danwei) where there was an increasing lack of a personnel dossier (dang an) system that prevented people from transferring or quitting.

 The danwei system only further weakened after 1978 when a market economy was put in place in lieu of a planned economy, and as the space became more heterogenous, it lost its once collective spirit and became more unstable.
 It was in 1978 that Chinese leadership suggested private housing and in 1980, the National Urban Housing and Residence Meeting granted workers permission to build and own property, as well as buy public housing units.
 In 1988, the State Council stopped issuing the construction of new housing units and instead redirected those funds to support workers buying their own housing units.

 Ultimately, the danwei lost its economic and social dominance in the lives of Chinese urban workers due to economic reform and changing social attitudes towards individuality and identity amidst sweeping political change.
 By the 1990s, urban social identity shifted as people began to identify themselves by their individual identity cards rather than their danwei.

+One of the most significant consequences of the danwei system's decline was the large scale layoffs of state-owned enterprise workers in the late 1990s, known as xiagang (下岗), which marked the end of guaranteed lifetime employment and the welfare provisions traditionally provided by work units.
+Official media used the phrase xiagang (meaning "laid off") or daiye ("waiting to be employed"), deeming shiye ("unemployed") too politically sensitive.
+The personnel files of laid off workers continued to be under the auspices of their former employer, meaning that they continued to be members of the danwei.
+Some danwei continued to provide benefits like health care checks to laid off workers and some laid off workers negotiated housing or compensation from the danwei; whether these arrangements were available depended on numerous factors, especially the solvency of the danwei.

-By 2000 much of the work unit's remaining power had been removed.
-In 2003, for example, it became possible to marry or divorce someone without needing authorization from one's work unit.
+By 2000, much of the work unit's remaining power had been removed.